Ford666/RAF21_TM_retrieval/README.md

 ### Prequisite
 - Your computer should install [ALp-4.3](https://www.vialux.de/en/download.html) for controlling digital micromirror device (DMD, DLP9500, Texas Instruments Inc, USA), remember to change the directories of ALP-4.3, including alp4395.dll and alp.h, to your local ones.

 - We use the mex programming (`./utils/CudaLee_1920_1080.mexw64`) to generate the binary computer-generated-hologram (CGH) to equip a 1920x1080 DMD with phase modulation ability.
 To use the mexw64 function, you need to compile it first in MATLAB with C/C++ compiler being installed.
-The process may be complicated, and the very basic MATLAB command is: mex -setup C++
+The process may be complicated, and the very basic MATLAB command is: mex -setup C++.